And besides loving honey, I love bees and have been toying with the idea of getting a hive or two.

 Until then, I just make sure to meet as many local beekeepers as I can to get on their list for when they spin and sell their honey.

-After my cover and article on honey - Bee Yourself - was published in Edible Monterey Bay's Summer 2013 issue, a few publishers sent me honey cookbooks to review.
-I am finally getting around to cooking from them.
+After my cover and article on honey - Bee Yourself - was published in Edible Monterey Bay's Summer 2013 issue [cover above!], several publishers sent me honey cookbooks.
+And, for Mothers' Day this year, after four moves in the past eight years, Jake gave me a bookshelf.
+So, I was able to finally unpack all of my books and can finally get around to cooking from them.

 I've candied lots of different fruits.
 But I've always used sugar.
 It never occurred to me to candy fruit with honey...at least not until I read The Fresh Honey Cookbook: 84 Recipes from a Beekeeper's Kitchen by Laurey Masterton.

 - 1/2 C cold water

 - 1/2 C local honey (I used pine honey)

 - 4 C halved and seeded organic kumquats

 ProcedurePlace the water and honey in a medium pan.
 Stir to combine and bring to a boil, stirring often with a spatula.

 Add in the kumquats and bring back to a boil.
 Reduce heat to a simmer and cook until the kumquats are tender and all the whites are gone.
 It takes approximately 20 minutes.